Polish PM unveils big investment plan to ease downturn

 In a measure likely to please voters, Tusk announced that maternity leave would be extended and more help provided to families with children.
 That was met with a round of applause from lawmakers listening to the speech.

-"It's a good anti-crisis and pro-family instrument," said Malgorzata Krzysztoszek, economist with the Lewiatan business lobby.
+"It's good anti-crisis and pro-family instrument," said Malgorzata Krzysztoszek, economist with the Lewiatan business lobby.
 "The prime minister told Poles: 'Hey, the labour market is tough but you can wait it out.
-Your job will be protected, go have a baby."
+Your job will be protected, go have a baby'."

-(Additional reporting by Marcin Goettig, Karolina Slowikowska, Adrian Krajewski; Writing by Christian Lowe; Editing by Patrick Graham and Toby Chopra)
+(Additional reporting by Marcin Goettig, Karolina Slowikowska, Adrian Krajewski; Writing by Christian Lowe; Editing by Patrick Graham)